hanzilala/hanzilala.github.io/ENVIRONMENT_SETUP.md

 # Environment Variables Setup Guide

-This guide explains how to set up environment variables for the Hanzii Lala application, both for local development and GitHub Pages deployment.
+This guide explains how to set up environment variables for the Hanziilala application, both for local development and GitHub Pages deployment.

 ## Overview